 Safety for Older Adults to Avoid Slip and Falls

-Nevertheless, slip and fall accidents can and sometimes do still occur because a business fails to properly maintain its premises.
-When that happens, you or your loved one might be able to file a personal injury claim or lawsuit against the owner of the business.
+Nevertheless, slip and fall accidents can and sometimes still occur because a business fails to maintain its premises properly.
+When that happens, you or your loved one might be able to file a personal injury claim or lawsuit against the business owner.
 An experienced Chicago personal injury attorney at Malman Law could help you pursue a claim or lawsuit against a business and fight for your right to economic recovery.
-Give us a call today at (312) 629-0099 or contact us online to learn more about how we could help.
+Call us today at (312) 629-0099 or contact us online to learn more about how we can help.

 Steps Seniors Can Take to Avoid Slip and Falls

 There are certain steps that senior citizens can take to protect against slip and fall accidents.
 First, seniors should wear proper footwear that has a thick tread.
-When the tread on a shoe becomes worn, it becomes easier for the wearer to slip — especially on a surface that is wet.
+When the tread on a shoe becomes worn, it becomes easier for the wearer to slip — especially on a wet surface.

-Moreover, seniors should make sure to only walk in areas that are well lit.
+Moreover, seniors should make sure to only walk in well-lit areas.
 When walking uphill or downhill, holding onto someone else or using a railing can help to prevent a fall.
-Finally, seniors should allow themselves extra time to get to where they are going, so that they are not in a hurry.
-Taking extra time can help to avoid a slip and fall accident that could potentially result in one or more serious injuries.
+Finally, seniors should allow themselves extra time to get where they are going so they are not in a hurry.
+Taking extra time can help avoid a slip-and-fall accident that could result in one or more serious injuries.

 Pursuing Legal Action against a Premises Owner

-Businesses, including stores and restaurants, have a duty to make sure that customer areas are free of debris at all times, including slippery substances.
-In order to demonstrate that the business violated its duty of care to customers, the accident victim must be able to demonstrate that the business owner knew about the defective or hazardous condition, but failed to repair or warn about the condition within a reasonable period of time.
+Businesses, including stores and restaurants, must ensure that customer areas are free of debris at all times, including slippery substances.
+To demonstrate that the business violated its duty of care to customers, the accident victim must be able to demonstrate that the business owner knew about the defective or hazardous condition but failed to repair or warn about the condition within a reasonable period of time.

-If the accident victim is able to prove that the business was at fault, then he or she could pursue damages.
+If the accident victim can prove that the business was at fault, then he or she could pursue damages.
 These damages might include compensation for all related medical bills, lost earnings, pain and suffering, mental distress, loss of enjoyment of life, loss of use of a body part, and loss of spousal companionship.

 Speak with a Chicago Personal Injury Lawyer Today